c4tch/Salesforce-Apex-Test-Framework/README.md

 # A Salesforce Apex Unit Test Framework for Agile Teams
-FAIR WARNING: This is the first commit :) Though it's based on several past projects; improvements and testing are yet to come.
-Give it a test-drive and let me know of issues.

 ## About
 This project provides a test framework for for Apex unit tests on the Salesforce lightning platform.
 The framework provides a scaffold for automating and reusing test data to make the development lifecycle more predictable and efficient.